Joju George

-Joseph "Joju" George (born 22 October 1977) is an Indian actor, playback singer, director, writer and producer who primarily works in Malayalam cinema along with Tamil, and Telugu cinemas.
+Joseph "Joju" George (born 22 October 1978) is an Indian actor, playback singer, director, writer and producer who primarily works in Malayalam cinema along with Tamil, and Telugu cinemas.

 In 2015, he won the Kerala State Film Award – Special Mention for his supporting roles in Oru Second Class Yathra and Lukka Chuppi.
 His film Joseph got special mention at 66th National Film Awards.

 In 2015, he stepped into film production and produced films such as Charlie and Udaharanam Sujatha before successfully launching his own production house Appu Pathu Pappu Production, which has produced several of his films.
 He is a recipient of more than 20 awards, awarded for either his acting or production.

 Early life

-Joju was born in Mala, Thrissur, Kerala on 22 October 1977 to George Parecattil and Rosy George.
-He completed his schooling from GHS, Kuzhur and then studied at the Christ College, Irinjalakuda before commencing his career in the film industry as a junior artist in 1995 and then as an assistant director in 1997.
+Joju was born as Joseph George in Mala, Thrissur district, Kerala to Rosy and George of the Parecattil house.
+He studied at the Government High School in Kuzhur and at Christ College, Irinjalakuda, before entering the film industry as a junior artist in 1995 and subsequently working as an assistant director from 1997.